 Since the age of nine, Keely has been playing cello, which she studied at the undergraduate and graduate levels.
 Keely plays from the heart, and this has been felt by listeners, over the decades of her playing.
 At first, strictly a classically trained cellist, during Visual Arts studies as an undergrad, Keely began improvising, performing, and recording with indie alternative rock bands, and creating immersive interdisciplinary art.
 She has also explored the genres of jazz, soul, funk and Kirtan, yet classical training and performance pervades.Over the past eight years, Keely has been developing her use of electronic and amplified cello, as well as integrating looping and effects pedals into creating her own original solo pieces.
 Her music is from "futuristic antiquity", where sounds of antiquity from her classical cello, merge with futuristic sounds, through her amplified cello, which she processes through a BOSS ME 70, utilizing looping and effects, and as a result, she creates “musical soulscapes”.

 in addition to doing her own solo work as Celloquacious, Keely continues to collaborate with other artists and organizations.
-She joined with international award winning pianist and composer, M. Elizabeth Garland, to create Delphi Project in March of 2019.
-Keely wrote the story, When the Veil Thins, which was a n avant grade Delphi Project performance with professional ballet dancers at Fusion Theater.
+She joined with international award winning pianist and composer, Elizabeth Garland, to create Delphi Project in March of 2019.
+Keely wrote the story, When the Veil Thins, which is now an annual avant-garde Delphi Project performance with movement artists and visuals.
 Additionally, Keely continues to collaborate with musicians locally and around the globe, and recently was accepted as part of NYCEMF 2021, the largest electroacoustic music festival in the world, with composer and musician, Madyar Ghazinejad, from Iran.

-Keely is excited to have been awarded a 2022-2023 UETF (Urban Enhancement Trust Fund) Grant through the City of Albuquerque, to work through Fusion Theater, to bring Albuquerque and beyond a new album, music videos, a macrophotography show, macrophotography workshops, and performances: ntegrating her music and visual images with choreographed movement of professional dancers.
-Ultimately, Keely wishes that her music will help people and the environment heal.
+Keely is excited to have been awarded a 2022-2023 UETF (Urban Enhancement Trust Fund) Grant through the City of Albuquerque, to work through FUSION Theatre, to bring Albuquerque and beyond a new album, music videos, a macrophotography show, macrophotography workshops, and performances: integrating her music and visual images with choreographed movement of professional dancers.
+Ultimately, Keely hopes that her music will help people and the environment heal.